 There is a campground located close by that can be used as the perfect launchpad for exploring the local sights and nature.

 Looking for something a little different to visit in Armenia?
 There are many options, but these two places were recommended by other bloggers as places worthy of visiting while in Armenia.

 Armenian Alphabet Monument

 Since childhood, I have been fascinated by the night sky and all its wonders.
 I had always wanted to study astronomy, but was horrible in math and went into the social sciences field instead.

 It was one of the most important sites for astrophysical research during the Soviet era with at that time the largest telescopes in the USSR.
-Even today, it remains the regional astronomical centre for Southwestern and Central Asia.
+Even today, it remains the regional astronomical center for Southwestern and Central Asia.

-There are several travel agencies in Yerevan offering tours in the evening when the observatory gives small tours and lets you watch through one of their telescopes.
+There are several travel agencies in Yerevan offering tours in Armenia in the evening when the observatory gives small tours and lets you watch through one of their telescopes.

 The observatory has a scenic location on the slopes of Mount Aragats.
 Nearby, Amberd fortress is a 2-hour hike from Byurakan and you can also visit the ancient church of Hovannes.

 The observatory offers basic accommodation for those that are interested to stay there for a longer period of time. -Ellis Veen (Netherlands), Backpacker Adventures